squidfunk/mkdocs-material/docs/guides/changing-the-language.md

 ### Directionality

-[:octicons-file-code-24: Source][5] · :octicons-tools-24: Default: best match
+[:octicons-file-code-24: Source][5] · :octicons-tools-24: Default: automatically
-for `theme.language`, automatically set
+set

 While many languages are read `ltr` (left-to-right), Material for MkDocs also supports `rtl` (right-to-left) directionality which is inferred from the